An Post parcel volumes to hit weekly record of 3.3m

 The mix of store closures, online offers and early Christmas shopping is driving a 230 per cent increase in parcels, with the expected volume of 3.3 million weekly items comparing to 1 million a week in the same period last year.

-The record parcel volumes mean processing and delivery are “taking longer than normal”, it cautioned.
+The record parcel volumes mean processing and delivery were “taking longer than normal”, it cautioned.

 “Parcel volumes have reached spectacular levels as the lockdown has driven all early-Christmas purchasing online.
 Our €30 million investment in parcels automation ensures we have the capacity to deal with this surge,” said chief executive David McRedmond.